20 Moves Or Less Will Solve Rubik's Cube

 MONTAGNE: In fact, the cube has more than 43 quintillion potential starting positions.

-Professor MORLEY DAVIDSON (Department of Mathematical Sciences, Kent State University): A quintillion is a billion billion.
+MORLEY DAVIDSON: A quintillion is a billion billion.
 So it's a ridiculously large number.

 MONTAGNE: Twenty moves.
 That's it.
 Rubik's Cube fans call it God's number.
 Davidson says it could have taken many lifetimes to prove this, even with a desktop computer.
 What his team needed was something a bit more powerful to run its simulation.